filipsnastins/tomodachi-testcontainers/docs/configuration-options.md

 # Configuration Options

+TODO

 ## Configuration with environment variables

+!!! warning

-⚠️ Make sure that environment variables are set before running `pytest` - e.g. with [pytest-env](https://pypi.org/project/pytest-env/) plugin or by setting it in the shell before running `pytest`.
+    Make sure that environment variables are set before running `pytest`, e.g., with [pytest-env](https://pypi.org/project/pytest-env/) plugin or by setting it in the shell before running `pytest`.

 | Environment Variable                           | Description                                                                                                 |
 | :--------------------------------------------- | :---------------------------------------------------------------------------------------------------------- |